cschwan/sage-on-gentoo/README.rst

      emerge -va sage

    to install sage; please note that this will pull in a lot of dependencies.
+If you can not proceed at this steps (because circular dependencies, missing USE-flags and so on) please report this behavior.

 5. *UPDATE YOUR LOCAL OVERLAY*:
    To update your local copy of sage-on-gentoo simply type: